 - an online application form

 - online tests

-- a screening interview - usually telephone or video
+- a screening interview - usually phone or video

 - an assessment centre

 Get help to find and apply for internship and virtual internship vacancies from: